carrot/sprout-es2015/root/contributing.md

 ### Code Style

-To keep a consistent coding style in the project, we're using ES6 which is transpiled with Babel.
-While we currently do not strictly follow one style guide, keep things consistent with the rest of the project as much as possible.
+This project uses ES6, transpiled by babel for tests and on deploy.
+To keep a consistent coding style in the project, we are using [standard js](http://standardjs.com/).
+In order for tests to pass, all code must pass standard js linting.
+This project also uses an [editorconfig](http://editorconfig.org/).
+It will make life much easier if you have the [editorconfig plugin](http://editorconfig.org/#download) for your text editor.
 For any inline documentation in the code, we're using [JSDoc](http://usejsdoc.org/).

 ### Commit Cleanliness